cloudastic/kubernetes/network-policies/03-kubernetes-default-networking-behaviour.md

 This demonstrates that we can establish connections between any pods in any namespaces across the entire cluster.
 The same is true even if all these pods co-exists in the same namespace or its spread across different nodes that form a cluster.

 Note:
-Instead of running the `kubectl` commands several times to test the inbound and outbound connections, You could use the below shell script that checks the connectivity and produces the output.
+Instead of running the `kubectl` commands several times to test the inbound and outbound connections, You could use the below shell script that does the same,

+## validate_connectivity.sh
 ```
 #!/bin/bash